OsmarICancino/StrategyPattern/README.md

 For each method, the Strategy Pattern executes a task to calculate the final price of the products.

-The Singleron pattern management the unique price of the ficticious product to pay.
+The Singleton pattern management the unique price of the ficticious product to pay.

 Created by
 --------------------